semagle/semagle-framework/Documentation/index.md

 problems can be productively solved using F# language.
 At the current stage, it is hard to achieve even the 2x performance of the C code, but .NET runtime and F# compiler are improving.

+## Building

+- Simply build Semagle.Framework.sln in Visual Studio 2015, Mono Develop, or Xamarin Studio, or use the FAKE build:
+ * Windows: Run *build.cmd*
+ * Mono on Linux or MacOS X: Run *build.sh*

 ## Tutorials and documentation

 ### Tutorials